lukaslang/ofmc/README.md

 to the Analysis of Laser Nanoablations, bioRxiv 686261, 2019.
 ```

-Herre's the BibTeX entry for the paper:
+Here is the BibTeX entry:
 ```
 @article {LanDutScaSanSchoEti19,
 	author = {Lang, Lukas F. and Dutta, Nilankur and Scarpa, Elena and Sanson, B{\'e}n{\'e}dicte and Sch{\"o}nlieb, Carola-Bibiane and {\'E}tienne, Jocelyn},